-Our firm’s aim is to source the most suitable product(s) for you from many product providers available to us which necessitates our firm to pass on the data we have collected about you to various controlled affiliated third parties, using third party software to compare and research various products for you.
+Our firm aims to source the most suitable product(s) for you from many product providers available to us which necessitate our firm to pass on the data we have collected about you to various controlled affiliated third parties, using third-party software to compare and research various products for you.

-We may also obtain some information from third parties, for example, credit checks, information from your employer, and searches of information in the public domain such as the voters roll.
-We may use technology solutions to assist in the collection of Your Personal Data for example software that is able to verify your creditstatus.
+We may also obtain some information from third parties, for example, credit checks, information from your employer, and searches of information in the public domain such as the voter's roll.
+We may use technology solutions to assist in the collection of Your Personal Data for example software that can verify your credit status.
 We will only do this if we have consent from you for us or our nominated processor to access your information in this manner.

 When completing electronic ID checks we would not require your consent but will inform you of how such software operates and the purpose for which it is used.

 We are required by law and our regulators to “know and verify our customers” which requires us to check the identification and addresses of our customers to protect the industry against fraud, which benefits everyone.
 We will use the data provided to us to make checks using legitimate third-party software to verify your identity and your address.
 We can also ask third-party compliance firms to assess our performance to ensure we carry out our duties to adhere to regulatory requirements, which helps you to have confidence that the firm is providing the best possible overall service to you.
 These are regulatory requirements we must abide by.

 We will record and store your data in our paper files, mobile devices and on our computer systems (websites, email, hard drives, and cloud facilities).
 This information can only be accessed by employees and consultants within our Firm and only when it is necessary to provide our service to you and to perform any administration tasks associated with or incidental to that service.